m2osw/prinbee/doc/README.md

      hashes, check the bloom filter, get a positive answer and checking the 3 columns anyway...)
-However, it may be worth it if we can then check 4 bytes to find the rows, instead of the full row key (although we are likely to only get the MD5 on a GET order.)
+However, it may be worth it if we can then check 4 bytes to find the rows, instead of the full row key (although we are likely to only get the Murmur3 on a GET order.)

-     Note: Bloom filters need to be regenerated on a delete if you want to possibly remove some of the bits (it is not possible to just remove a bit).
-However, if we keep the 4 bytes of results, the "recalculation" should be really fast (outside of the large number of reads involved.)
-That is, we do not need to recalculate the hashes.
+     Note: Bloom filters using 1 bit per CRC need to be regenerated on a delete if you want to possibly remove some of the bits (it is not possible to just remove a bit since another key could be using it).
+One way to help with that is to use one byte instead.
+           Then we can decrement unless the counter is already at 255.
+At that point, we need to regenerate the filter anyway.
+Keeping the CRC bytes may be helpful to avoid the recalculation, but then it wastes a lot of space in the data and reading data from disk is probably not any faster than computing CRCs (and we can compute CRCs in parallel using multiple threads).

      Note: It looks like Cassandra keeps all sorts of bloom filter bit fields at various levels.
 That can also be used to save time to recalculate the filters. i.e. if you have an index store 256 keys and have a Bloom filter field specific to these 256 keys, then you can first see whether the start/end match, if so, calculate the hashes, check that section Bloom filter, and know whether it exists or not.
-I would imagine that we calculate the hash at the start and check on a composite Bloom filter first:
+I would imagine that we calculate the hash at the start and check on a composite Bloom filter first.

      C++ bloom filter implementation: https://github.com/ArashPartow/bloom